Of all the marketing disciplines, I find advertising to be the most misunderstood.

 The advertising itself would not only maintain their leadership position in their market but it would also draw in potential customers they could build a deeper relationship with online.

 The most important thing to understand about advertising is that it will not build your brand.
 You cannot rely on advertising to grow your landscaping business.

 If you have already built a strong and powerful brand in your community through other means, then you should consider advertising in order to defend and maintain your position.
 This is when advertising is most effective.

 Focus on building your company by word-of-mouth marketing and public relations first.
 Then, and only then, reinforce and support your position with advertising.

-Want more marketing and advertising insights?
+Want more marketing insights?
 Subscribe to our blog!
 Just add your email in the form below.
 And be sure to download our free white paper "The Ultimate Guide to Hiring an Inbound Marketing Agency".
-Learn how the power of inbound marketing and PR blows traditional advertising out of the water!
+Learn how the power of inbound marketing blows traditional advertising out of the water!